chisomobanja/metadata-classification/README.md

 -Metadata audits and contributor training are institutionalised in various departments

- ##### 1.3 Translating business objectives into data mining goals
-To achieve the above business objectives, our project will focus on developing a robust classification model capable of automatically evaluating the completeness of descriptive metadata for articles in UNZA journals.
-Specifically:
-- Build a supervised classification model that categorizes articles into defined completeness levels — for example:

-  -Complete (all required metadata fields present),

-  -Partially Complete (some key fields missing),

-  -Incomplete (major fields missing).
-- Train and validate the model using historical article metadata records, where completeness has been manually assessed, ensuring the model can generalize to new, unseen records.
-- Leverage appropriate features from metadata fields such as title, author(s), publication date, keywords, abstract, DOI, and journal name to determine the completeness score/class.
-- Enable metadata quality insights by aggregating classification results to identify common gaps across journals, which will guide targeted improvements and policy enforcement.
-- Set measurable model performance targets — e.g., at least 85% classification accuracy for predicting completeness categories on test data.

 ### 1.4 Initial Project Success Criteria
 We’ll know our project is successful when we can clearly see improvements in both the quality of metadata and the ease of managing it.
 Specifically: